CogDisResLab/KRSA_App/README.md

 We wanted to have a user friendly interface, so we’ve designed the KRSA app to have a navbar at the top that takes you to different steps of the analysis.

-As you start the app, there will be only two tabs (Home and
-Step1: input).
-As you go through the app more tabs will appear. <br />
+We added an interactive tutorials/instructions in the Shiny app to make the app more user-friendly.
+Now there are Help buttons at the top right in the first 3 tabs .

-*Most inputs and options have an info icon
+As you start the app, there will be only two tabs (Home and Step1: input).
+As you go through the app more tabs will appear. <br /> *Most inputs and options have an info icon
 <img src="www/images/info-icon.jpg" width="15"/>, when clicked more
 information will be displayed* <br />